meribold/git-snap/readme.md

     into the snapshot commit.
 *   Otherwise, the file doesn't go into the snapshot commit.

+Creating a new file doesn't cause `git snap` to start tracking this file until you add it to the index.
+But a file that's in the last snapshot commit will be updated to the working tree version in the next snapshot commit.

+Just existing in the working tree doesn't cause `git snap` to start tracking a file to the snapshots branch.
+The file has to
+Once a file has been added to the snapshots branch

 Each row in the following table specifies whether a file exists in any of four trees: the working tree, the index, `HEAD`, and the tip of the snapshots branch.
 The last column indicates whether `git snap` would include this file in the commit it creates.
 The